maker-ATOM/Python-ROS/ROS2/README.md

 ros2 param describe /node_name parameter_name
 ```

+Often a node needs to respond to changes to its own parameters or another node’s parameters.
+The ParameterEventHandler class makes it easy to listen for parameter changes so that our code can respond to them.

 ### Actions
 Actions are one of the communication types in ROS 2 and are intended for long running tasks.
 They consist of three parts: a goal, feedback, and a result.